raspberrypilearning/focus-on-the-prize/en/step_6.md

 --- task ---

-Within the `repeat until`{:class="block3control"} block, add in another block to keep the box moving to a random position.
+Within the `repeat until`{:class="block3control"} block, add another block to keep the box moving to a random position.

 ![image of gift sprite](images/gift-gift2-sprite.png)